Jamesscott34/ServiceAppJava/README.md

 # Management System

 This is a simple contract management system written in Java using Swing for the user interface.
-It allows users to log in, create contracts, and view a main window with various functionalities.
+It allows users to log in, create contracts, and view a main window with various functionalities. it also has a widget for pest information
+// to be updated

 # Features

+Login Screen:
-Login Screen: Allows users to log in as admin or regular users.
+Allows users to log in as admin or regular users.

+Signup Screen:
-Signup Screen: New users can sign up for an account.
+New users can sign up for an account.

+Main Window:
-Main Window: Provides access to contract creation, reports, maps, pest control, and email functionalities.
+Provides access to contract creation, reports, maps, pest control, and email functionalities.

+Contracts Creation:
-Contracts Creation: Enables users to create contracts by entering details like account name, address, contact information, site name, visits per year, and price per quarter.
+Enables users to create contracts by entering details like account name, address, contact information, site name, visits per year, and price per quarter.

+Save Contracts:
-Save Contracts: Contracts are saved as text files in a folder named "contracts" with each file named after the site name.
+Contracts are saved as text files in a folder named "contracts" with each file named after the site name.
-How to Use

 # Running the Application: